prometheus/docs/content/docs/alerting/configuration.md

 # more initial alerts for the same group.
 (Usually ~0s to few minutes.)
 [ group_wait: <duration> ]

-# How long to wait before sending notification about new alerts that are
+# How long to wait before sending a notification about new alerts that
-# in are added to a group of alerts for which an initial notification
+# are added to a group of alerts for which an initial notification has
-# has already been sent.
+# already been sent.
 (Usually ~5min or more.)
 [ group_interval: <duration> ]

 # How long to wait before sending a notification again if it has already